 - “RIT” is just a place holder for the engineering institutes and colleges in Burma/Myanmar, but it is possible that some young alumni do not relate themselves with “RIT”.

 Saya Dr. Myo Khin (C70)

-He retired from his University.
-He travels to Myanmar several times a year (may be 6 months total) as a Consultant to Japanese Companies.
+- After retirement, he traveled to Myanmar several times a year as a Consultant to Japanese Companies.

 Saya Dr. Taing Oke (ChE69)

-He is a distinguished writer.
-He won the Sarpay Beik Man Sar Mu Su for his manuscript and the Ah Myo Thar Sar Pay Su (National Literary Award) for his book.
-His pen name is Yin Maung.
+- Won the Sarpay Beik Man Sar Mu Su for his manuscript and the Ah Myo Thar Sar Pay Su (National Literary Award) for his book.

 Daw Thin Thin Naing (RIT Burmese)

 - Attended SPZP-2007 with U Thein Ngwe as members of RITAJ.

 - Moved back to Myanmar (may be temporarily) and visited Japan occasionally.